microsoft/terminal/doc/specs/#11000 - Marks/Shell-Integration-Marks.md

 ### User Stories

-This is a bit of a unusual section, as this feature was already partially implemented when this spec was written
+This is a bit of a unusual section, as this feature was already partially implemented when this spec was written.

 Story |  Size | Description
 --|-----------|--